ralacher/ralacher/README.md

 ### Hi there 👋

 Azure cloud solution architect, open source advocate, software hobbyist.
-I like to work on cloud migration strategy and governance, application modernization, DevSecOps implementations, and data engineering and warehousing.
+I like to work on cloud technologies, application modernization, DevSecOps implementations, and data engineering and warehousing.

 ### I Like...
 ---